 • Tutoring Maths Classes Prof J.R.
 Yates 3 hours Michaelmas Term • Tutoring Materials Science Prof S.C.
 Speller 3 hours Michaelmas Term • Materials Options Classes Prof M.L.
-Galano 3 hours [Please note: This workshop is run only if required] Hilary Term • Junior Demonstrating in the Materials Teaching Lal Prof S. Lozano-Perez 3 hours In addition to the workshop, one-to-one mentoring is pr Demonstrator(s) for the experiment(s) you are "demons to practise the full experiment in advance of the actual ovided by the Senior strating", and you are required
+Galano 3 hours (2h if delivered virtually by MS Teams) [Please note: This workshop is run only if required] Michaelmas Term • Junior Demonstrating in the Materials Teaching Lab Michaelmas Term Prof S. Lozano-Perez 3 hours In addition to the workshop, one-to-one mentoring is provided by the Senior Demonstrator(s) for the experiment(s) you are "demonstrating", and you are required to practise the full experiment in advance of the actual lab classes.